Appointment booking

 Use FastBots when the practical job is appointment interest capture: qualify the visitor, collect contact details, drop in a scheduling link, and route the brief.
 Use ChatBot.com when you want designed appointment-request flows, saved attributes, lead lists, LiveChat transfer, and tickets rather than a proven native calendar booking action.

-The guardrail: booking interest is not confirmed availability.
-Direct booking, rescheduling, cancellations, deposits, dispatch, customer records, and regulated appointments need official proof plus a live workflow test before the chatbot is trusted.
+The safe rule: booking interest is not confirmed availability.
+Direct booking, rescheduling, cancellations, deposits, dispatch, customer records, and regulated appointments need current docs plus a live workflow test before the chatbot is trusted.

 Booking workflow